albertkun/21S-ASIAAM-191A/Week 1/a_optional_gis.md

 There are several data spatial data models that you may encounter as you work with geo data.
 Geodata formats are commonly divided into two types, vector data or a raster data.
 In GIS, discrete data means that the data has a fixed location.
-Continuous data in GIS does not have well defined or no boundary at all, the most common example is elevation.
+Conversly, continuous data does not have well defined locations, a common example is elevation, where shorelines differ depending on the time of day.
 The graphic below shows how vector data and raster data formats can represent continuous or discrete data:

 ![alt text](media/image3.png)
 Spatial Data Types (Source: Michele Tobias, UC Davis)